abhiTronix/vidgear/docs/gears/netgear/advanced/multi_client.md

 ### Bare-Minimum Usage

 In this example, we will capturing live video-frames from a source _(a.k.a Server)_ with a webcam connected to it.
 Afterwards, those captured frame will be sent over the network to two independent system _(a.k.a Clients)_ using this Multi-Clients Mode in NetGear API.
-Finally, both Clients will be displaying recieved frames in Output Windows in real time.
+Finally, both Clients will be displaying received frames in Output Windows in real time.

 !!! tip "This example is useful for building applications like Real-Time Video Broadcasting to multiple clients in local network."